giangson19/covid_automated_dashboard/README.md

 4. ✅ Bonus: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
 *(The code for step 4 is in `push_to_git.txt`.)*
 5. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
 6. ⏳ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/Book1_16231166790080/Dashboard1) that feeds data from the Google Sheets.
-Tableau will then takes care of the daily data refresh.
+Tableau will then takes care of the daily data refresh. <br> *(I'm still waiting to see if it actually refreshes without my involvement*
 7. ⏳ Bonus: Write a blog post about how I figured this entire thing out.

-*Note:
+*Note:*
 - *The files for **PART II** will reside in the root directory.*
 - *A few of the steps (eg: import to SQL then query from the database) were only there because I was building upon **Part I**.
 In practice, this process could be simplified depending on the use case (eg: it's possible SQL can be skipped altogether).*